visit-dav/visit/src/doc/tutorials/Aneurysm.rst

 Plotting the vector field directly with glyphs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-VisIt_'s Vector plot renders a vector field at each time step as a collection
+VisIt_'s Vector plot renders a vector field at each timestep as a collection
 of arrow glyphs.
 This allows us to see the direction of the vectors as well
 as their magnitude.
 We will create a vector plot to directly view the
 simulated "velocity" vector field.